truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 **October 4, 2024**

 iXsystems is pleased to release TrueNAS 24.10-RC.2!
-This is a small hotfix to correct applications-related issues discovered after the release of 24.10-RC.1.
+This is a small hot fix to correct applications-related issues discovered after the release of 24.10-RC.1.

 Notable changes: